b-vennes/branden-developer-blog-content/building-a-blog.md

-# Building a Developer Blog

-I will be giving a full walkthrough of how I built this developer blog, including the tools I used, the thought process behind my design decisions, and some implementation decisions.
+In this article, I will be giving a full walkthrough of how I built this developer blog, including the tools I used, the thought process behind my design decisions, and some implementation decisions.

 ## Design